petterh/textedit/docs/Chapter-13-About-Dialogs.md

 }
 ```

-What happens if we disable the IDC{"_"}APPLY button, but omit the gotoDlgItem( IDOK ) line?
+What happens if we disable the IDC_APPLY button, but omit the gotoDlgItem( IDOK ) line?
 We lose the keyboard interface, that’s what, and all keys simply go beep in the night.
 Furthermore, the Property dialog’s Apply button retains its default border, even when disabled.

-One of the possible flag parameters to the MessageBox function is MB{"_"}NOFOCUS, which ensures that no button has the initial focus.
+One of the possible flag parameters to the MessageBox function is MB_NOFOCUS, which ensures that no button has the initial focus.
 This is useful if you want to protect the MessageBox against accidental dismissal.
-To create a really obnoxious dialog box, let it respond to all WM{"_"}COMMAND messages with SetFocus( 0 ).
+To create a really obnoxious dialog box, let it respond to all WM_COMMAND messages with SetFocus( 0 ).

 The most complex examples of dialog interaction that TextEdit has to offer are the Find and Replace dialogs, described in [Chapter 15](Chapter-15-Search-and-Replace.md).